gsbdarc/yens-onboarding-2025/docs/day1_getting_started.md

 cat scripts/extract_form_3_one_file.py
 ```

 ❓: What is the script doing?
+(Let's look at a high level)

+### Purpose

+- Import libraries
+- Load secrets
+- Define schema for LLM model output
+- Define LLM parameters
+- Call API
+- Handle API return

+#### Understanding the imported libraries
 Before we can run this script, every user needs to have packages that the script imports installed.
 This is true for other languages like R and Julia as well.

   1. You should have a terminal connected to the Yens open or terminal in JupyterHub.